Does MHP work with first-time self-publishers?

 How much will it cost to produce my book?

 There are many variables involved in producing a book so we can’t provide an exact amount without discussing your book with you.
 However, to give you an idea, on average our authors invest between $12,000 and $16,000 in their books.
 After we have discussed your project with you and seen your manuscript, we can provide you with a quote.
 If you are going to base your decision on price, we can save you some time: we are not the cheapest self-publishing provider in Australia.
 We have more experience than most, produce some of the highest quality self-published books in Australia, and will provide you with the best self-publishing advice available.
 We know what is required to produce a top-quality, professional-standard book, and the self-publishers we work with invest accordingly.

 How long will it take to produce my book?

 As with the cost, there are many variables.
 Most of our projects take around three months from start to finish, with a few more weeks until the ebook and print on demand versions are available online.
 At the commencement of your project we will work out a schedule with you, taking into account any deadlines you may have.

 Will I make much money from book sales?

 It’s very important for you to be aware that many self-publishers do not make much money from book sales, if any.
-We regularly have authors who only sell 50 or 100 copies and this does not cover the cost of their distribution, and they are quite happy with this.
+We regularly have authors who only sell 20 to 50 copies, and they are quite happy with this as they are not focused on sales.
 Success is about getting the book in the hands of the right people who may then turn into clients for your business, and there are many ways to do this.
 Self-publishing a book for your business is about using the book as a marketing and promotion tool, and done well this can be very profitable.

 Does MHP take a commission from book sales?

 No, we don’t.
 Through all of our distribution options you will receive 100% of all commissions from your sales.
-We charge an annual fee for each distribution option you take up.
 Contact us for more detailed information on our distribution options.

 How many copies should I print?